levon003/levon003.github.io/_posts/2023-12-16-gaied-sources.md

 excerpt: Sources mentioned during the NeurIPS'23 Workshop on Generative AI for Education.
 ---

 I attended the [NeurIPS'23 Workshop on Generative AI for Education (GAIED)](https://gaied.org/neurips2023/index.html) in New Orleans.
+The organizers put together a nice [summary](https://arxiv.org/abs/2402.01580) of the research presented at the workshop; a lot of the work focused on using in-context learning with OpenAI models. ([My paper](https://arxiv.org/abs/2310.03184) followed that trend.)

 During the workshop, a number of interesting sources came up during presentations or in conversations.
 This is my list of those sources (alphabetical):